British Indian Army

-The British Indian Army, commonly referred to as the Indian Army, was the main military of the British Raj before its dissolution in 1947.
-It was responsible for the defence of the British Indian Empire, including the princely states, which could also have their own armies.
-As quoted in the Imperial Gazetteer of India, "The British Government has undertaken to protect the dominions of the Native princes from invasion and even from rebellion within: its army is organized for the defence not merely of British India, but of all possessions under the suzerainty of the King-Emperor."
-The Indian Army was an important part of the British Empire's forces, both in India and abroad, particularly during the First World War and the Second World War.
+The Indian Army during British rule, also referred to as the British Indian Army, was the main military force of India until national independence in 1947.
+Formed in 1895 by uniting the three Presidency armies, it was responsible for the defence of both British India and the princely states, which could also have their own armies.
+As stated in the Imperial Gazetteer of India, the "British Government has undertaken to protect the dominions of the Native princes from invasion and even from rebellion within: its army is organized for the defence not merely of British India, but of all possessions under the suzerainty of the King-Emperor."
+The Indian Army was a vital part of the British Empire's military forces, especially in World War I and World War II.